Accreditation

 Processing time

 Regular processing time is 4–6 weeks after receiving a complete application package including all documentation and signatures.
 Please note that any missing elements will delay the process.
-Applicants should plan at least 3 months in advance to allow time for review and advertising CPD program credits.

 Please note: Organizations who have not applied before may need to provide supporting documentation (e.g. Terms of Reference, constitution, meeting minutes, constitution, governance policies, etc.) demonstrating that the organization meets the required criteria of a physician organization.
 This may increase application processing time beyond the typical 4-6 weeks.